andrew867/LuxPower-Advanced/README.md

 ## INSTALL THE INTEGRATION

 **THIS INTEGRATION WILL NOT WORK WITH HACS**
+0. Get the ZIP file from here: https://github.com/guybw/LuxPython_DEV/releases you want to latest stable release.
 1. Copy the **luxpower** integration to your Home Assistant instance in the `/config/` folder (the same folder where your `configuration.yaml` is located).
 2. You should see a `custom_components` folder.
 Simply copy `./custom_components/luxpower/` there.
 (Details are explained below.)
 3. If you are new to HA, you may need to create a `custom_components` folder.
 If you use HACS, this folder should already exist.